Age-Related Macular Degeneration

 What Is Age-Related Macular Degeneration?

-Age-related macular degeneration (AMD) is a retinal disease that occurs when the macula (the central part of the retina that processes fine-detail vision) begins to gradually deteriorate, most often due to age.
+Age-related macular degeneration is a retinal disease that occurs when the macula (the central part of the retina that processes fine-detail vision) begins to gradually deteriorate, most often due to age.
 It is the leading cause of legal blindness in the United States among people over 65 years of age.

 The loss of central vision associated with AMD does not cause complete blindness.
 Loss of central vision makes it more difficult to read, do up-close work, see faces, or drive.
-It negatively impacts quality of life.
+It negatively impacts the quality of life.

 Types of Age-Related Macular Degeneration

-In the “wet” type of AMD, there is a growth of abnormal blood vessels under the retina and macula.
+Wet AMD involves the growth of abnormal blood vessels under the retina and macula.
 These abnormal blood vessels are very fragile and can easily leak or bleed.
 This causes the macula to bulge or lift up from its normal position, leading to distortion or blurring of central vision.
 Vision loss can be rapid and any sudden change in central vision requires a prompt dilated eye examination.
 Once wet AMD develops in one eye, there is a high chance the other eye will develop it as well.

 Symptoms of Age-Related Macular Degeneration